loganmarchione/loganmarchione.com/content/posts/2022/09p1/index.md

 # Conclusion

 That's it for now.
-Below is my new current configuation (see the two drives at the top).
+Below is my new current configuration (see the two drives at the top).
 In my next post, I'll be setting up a ZFS pool and moving my VMs/CTs to that storage.

 ```
 NAME                         MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT